RohanVDvivedi/Serc/README.md

  * Now, you must compile your source with this distributer.c file, simultaneously linking with serc library.
  * **More info**
    * The distribute() function, has a quite similar function signature, to the signature required by the controller functions.
-   * The distribute function is already present, and is called, internally in the source code of the library, but there is only declaration and no definition to that function in the library.
+   * The distribute function is declared and called in the source code of the library, for every request head that gets parsed on any of the connections.
    * The route.py script reads your routing configuration file and generates a distributer function required to route to your controller functions, using a huge switch case statement.
    * And so you are required to compile this distributer functions, while linking with serc library, to produce appropriate binary of your application.
- * don't forget to add "-lserc -lcashed -lm -lconnman -lrwlock -lboompar -lpthread -lcutlery -lz -lssl -lcrypto" linker flag, while compiling your application
+ * don't forget to add "-lserc -lhttpparser -lconnman -lz -lssl -lcrypto -lboompar -lpthread -lcutlery" linker flag, while compiling your application

 ## Third party acknowledgements
  * *gzip and deflate compression, internally supported by [zlib](https://github.com/madler/zlib) checkout their website [here](https://zlib.net/).*